 - increasing dietary fibre with bulk-forming agents such as psyllium and bran aiding the passage of stool which require good water intake to be effective

 - Hydration!
-In pregnancy, there is increased water absorption from the intestines, which causes the stool to dry out.
+There is increased water absorption from the intestines in pregnancy, which causes the stool to dry out.
 (2) Drinking at least 2-3 litres of good quality filtered water daily is vital

 - Gentle exercise, since decreased maternal activity can further contribute to Constipation(2)